Boating Accidents

 Michigan has a long inland coastline that surrounds Lake Michigan, Lake Erie, Lake St. Clair, and Lake Huron.
 Boating is a very popular recreational activity.
 However, boating can be dangerous, and accidents do occur.
 Someone who causes a boating accident may be held accountable.
 In contrast to automobile drivers, boaters are not required to purchase no-fault insurance for their boats to cover their basic economic losses in case of an accident.

-If you are injured or a loved one is killed in a boating accident, you may be able to sue for compensatory damages, including medical expenses, property damages, lost income, and wrongful death.
-In some cases, criminal charges may be brought against the driver of the boat.
-For example, if the boat's driver was boating under the influence of alcohol or showed gross negligence, he or she may be charged in criminal court.
-Even if criminal charges are brought, these are separate and distinct from a civil case.
-You can potentially hold a negligent boat operator liable in civil court, even if he or she is acquitted of criminal charges, since a different standard of proof applies.
+Because civil and criminal cases are entirely separate, you can still pursue a civil case against a negligent boat operator liable, even if he or she is acquitted of criminal charges, since a different standard of proof applies.
 However, the evidence developed in a criminal case may influence a civil case, so it is important to consult a personal injury attorney about your options right away.

 All boat owners and operators must make sure that their vessels are in good condition and being driven safely.
 A failure to use reasonable care can result in injuries or death and give rise to liability.
 In many cases, the question will be whether the boat operator or owner was negligent.
 As a plaintiff, you would have to prove the duty of the boat operator or owner, a breach of the duty, causation, and actual damages.
 Among the factors that may be considered in connection with a negligence claim are whether the boat operator used appropriate protocols in operating the boat, whether it was properly manned, and whether the operator or crew were properly trained.